hogwarts-mp/mod/README.md

 ## Current state

-Actually, the mod isn't playable.
+At the moment, the mod isn't playable.
 It offers a stable and safe playground to experiment and reverse engineer the game:

 - [x] DirectX 12 hooks for ImGUI rendering
 - [x] Basic game structures reversing (world, players, components, containers etc...) under the SDK namespace